-“It’s quite laughable, to my mind, that the anti-EU camp, instead of the EU’s supporters, are cast as anti European,” he says, before pointing out that the past 300 years of European history show ordinary people overcoming the powers that dictate them.
+“It’s quite laughable, to my mind, that the anti-EU camp, instead of the EU’s supporters, are cast as anti-European,” he says, before pointing out that the past 300 years of European history show ordinary people overcoming the powers that once dictated to them.
 Blair claims the EU has undone this and it is therefore anti-European: “I’m voting leave precisely because I’m pro-European – that is, I’m on the side of ordinary Europeans, which means being against the institution that holds them in complete contempt.”

-On the benefits of EU membership, Jack Gevertz acknowledged workers’ rights, the ease of travel and increased influence on global issues – but still believes the cons outweigh the pros.
+On the benefits of EU membership, Jack Gevertz acknowledges workers’ rights, the ease of travel between EU countries and increased influence on global issues.
+However, he still believes the cons outweigh the pros.

-What united many of these students planning to vote Leave was the belief that life in the UK post-Brexit is unpredictable, but that things would somehow work out better.
+What unites many of these students planning to vote Leave is the belief that life in the UK post-Brexit is unpredictable, but that things will work out better somehow.

 “I do personally believe that we will be able to trade with lots of other countries still.
 I still believe we will have the workers we need, I believe life will continue nearly the same – just with more democratic accountability for our government.”

-Julius Haswell, who is studying German at the University of Cambridge, concurred: “It has long been the aim of the EU to create a European state, and while in principle it could be a good idea to bring nations together to combat world issues, it is fundamentally flawed in that it takes sovereignty away from nations.
+Julius Haswell, who is studying German at the University of Cambridge, concurs: “It has long been the aim of the EU to create a European state and while, in principle, it could be a good idea to bring nations together to combat world issues, it is fundamentally flawed in that it takes sovereignty away from nations.
 It means forevermore it won’t be a working system, unless it reforms drastically and comprehensively.
-As far as I can see however, it will not reform.”
+As far as I can see, however, it will not reform.”

-The students I spoke to had a lot to say about Remain’s campaigning, which David Browne described as “apocalyptic predictions”.
-These tactics he says are disingenuous and insulting.
+The students I spoke to had a lot to say about Remain’s campaigning, which David Browne describes as using “apocalyptic predictions,” regarding the implications of Brexit.
+He believes these tactics are disingenuous and insulting.

-Jack Gevertz was also unconvinced by the opposing side.
-“Remain talk of reform… If Remain want to reform then I want to know: What will you reform?
+Jack Gevertz is also unconvinced by the opposing side.
+“Remain talk of reform… If Remain want to reform, then I want to know: What will you reform?
 When will you reform it?
 How do you plan to reform it?
-So far all we’ve heard is the word reform but nothing else.
-And you can’t exactly accuse Brexit of having no plan when you haven’t got one either,” he said.
+So far, all we’ve heard is the word ‘reform,’ but nothing else.
+And you can’t exactly accuse Brexit of having no plan when you haven’t got one either,” he argues.

 Derya says this archetype “will take any opportunity” to disregard his views: “[They say] we are bigots for being on the same side of the debate as Nigel Farage, Donald Trump and Vladimir Putin.”

-He does, however, claim that the “vast majority” of his friends are still undecided and often voice concerns about leaving the EU, such as visa-free travel and being able to compete in the Euros.
+He does, however, claim that the “vast majority” of his friends are still undecided; they often voice concerns about leaving the EU, such as visa-free travel and being able to compete in the Euros.

 He believes his fellow students are wrong to be concerned about what Brexit could mean for EU funding to universities and the Erasmus scheme, pointing out a number of non-EU countries who participate, such as Turkey and Iceland.
 “Now,” he concedes, “as a science student, I am concerned about EU funding for universities.
 This, perhaps, is my biggest concern.”

-“But this is quite strange,” he says, “it’s not as if students’ financial situations is uniquely uncertain… today’s students are, for whatever reason, simply more risk-averse than any other groups [or] generations.”
+“But this is quite strange,” he says, “it’s not as if students’ financial situations are uniquely uncertain… today’s students are, for whatever reason, simply more risk-averse than any other groups [or] generations.”

 Of course, the issue of the EU isn’t the only referendum many students have had to worry about recently.
-With nationwide calls for Students’ Unions to disaffiliate from the NUS over the last 6 weeks, it’s hard not to draw parallels between the leave camps on both debates.
+With nationwide calls for students’ unions to disaffiliate from the NUS over the last six weeks, it’s hard not to draw parallels between the leave camps on both debates.
 Talks of a lack of representation, undemocratic processes and too much bureaucracy – the similarities are striking.

 The pro-Brexit students I spoke to, however, don’t believe the EU is capable of reform.
-They don’t know specifically how a Leave vote would affect students at university and their job prospects afterwards, as no one really can, but they are determined that their futures are better out of the EU rather than within it.
+They don’t know specifically how a Leave vote would affect university students and their job prospects afterwards, as no one really can, but they are determined that their futures will be better out of the EU, rather than within it.